sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Am I running under pdfTeX, XeTeX or LuaTeX?
+Short desc    : Am I running under pdfTeX, XeTeX or LuaTeX?
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package, which works both for Plain TeX and for LaTeX,
+Descript     : The package, which works both for Plain TeX and for LaTeX,
              : defines the \ifPDFTeX, \ifXeTeX, and \ifLuaTeX conditionals for
              : testing which engine is being used for typesetting.
 The package
              : also provides the \RequirePDFTeX, \RequireXeTeX, and